Joshnt/Platformer_FMOD-Learn/README.md

 ## 📚 Tags & Lesson Concept
 Additionally, I added Tags to all Events, by which you can filter the Events in the search bar.
 Those include so called "Lesson-Tags", in which I tried to group the Events with increasing difficulty - the same system is used in all my other FMOD Learning Projects and only minimal in this one:
 - **Lesson 1** – Limited the project to 5 Events for a very easy Start in FMOD

 ---
+## 🎮Re-Exporting the game with your own sounds
+To export/ build the game with your own sounds (without having to connect via Live-Update), you have to take two seperate steps:
+- 1) In your FMOD Project with all the sounds you have setup, choose File -> Build (F7).
+Keep in mind, that Unity will now always refer this state of your project for playing back sound until you connect via Live-Update.
+- 2) Open the Unity Project in the correct Editor Version **2022.3.51f1** (if you're doing that for the first time, that might take a while).
+Keep in mind, that you need to [install the Build Support Modules in the Unity Hub](https://docs.unity3d.com/hub/manual/AddModules.html) for the operating systems for which you want to export to (e.g. Windows Build support if you are on Mac).
+In the Unity Project, press File -> Build Settings...
+Then select the Target Platform for your game and press Build!

+---
 ## 📦Other FMOD Learning Projects